junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean glances at him, eyes questioning.

 "That I don't have to do it alone.
-It almost feels like you're here watching the Earth with me from the beginning," he says.
+It almost feels like you're here watching the Earth with me from the beginning," he says quietly.
 "It makes things easier to bear, even just a little bit."

 The image in Dean's mind shifts to two angels sitting at the edge of the cloud, side by side, looking down at the Earth together.
-The Earth is having burning flames and smoke flickering from a corner on the north side, and they are just sitting there, watching.
-One of them has dazzling blue eyes, and the other, himself.
+The Earth is having burning flames and smoke rising from a corner on the north side, and they are just sitting there, watching.
+One of them has dazzling blue eyes, and the other, green.

 He sudden feels old.
 Now he starts to understand when Cas occasionally slipped a line like "I'm millions of years old, Dean."
-It's not about the time he has been through, Dean realizes.
-It's about how much he has seen, and has experienced.
+It's not about the years he has spent, Dean realizes.
+It's about how much he has seen, how much he has experienced.
 And right now, standing by Cas's side, he feels as though he's experiencing everything Cas's been through, and his mind is aging just as Cas did -- ancient, and tired.

 He starts to understand so much now.
 All those things he never really think deep enough about Cas -- that he's an angel, that he's so very old, and so very lonely.